 Cheap, easy to make, and high in protein, one of the best things about this dish is that it’s made using store cupboard staples, so you may not even need to pop to the shops before making it.

-Because chickpeas are high in vitamins, minerals, and fibre, they have many notable health benefits.
+Because chickpeas are high in vitamins, minerals, and fibre, they have many health benefits.
 For example, they can improve digestion, support weight management, reduce the risk of disease, and maintain bone health.
-And because they’re packed with protein, they’ll help keep you full until dinner time.
+And, because they’re packed with protein, they’ll hopefully keep you full until dinner time.

 Moroccan chickpea soup is also easy to tweak and adapt to all tastes and diets.
-It can be eaten along with bread or rice – though it’s filling enough by itself.
-Have a look at this recipe from Hungry Healthy Happy if you want to make your own Moroccan chickpea soup.
+It can be eaten with bread or rice – though it’s filling enough by itself.
+To make Moroccan chickpea soup, have a look at this recipe from Hungry Healthy Happy.
+Or, for further inspiration, check out our article: 12 of the best soup recipes for health and comfort.

 Jacket potato with chilli